 Want to learn about how StrongDM can help with DevOps Security?
 Check out how Splunk built a practical approach to DevSecOps at scale with StrongDM.

 How StrongDM Can Help You with DevOps Security

 StrongDM redesigns infrastructure access around the people who need it, making it incredibly simple to use while also ensuring total security and compliance.
 DevOps teams have precise control over what each user has access to without exposing crednetials to the end user.
 Also, with least privlege access by default you can ensure just right permissions every time.

 With StrongDM, you can maintain a strong security posture without sacrificing productivity.
 Try it out today with a free 14 day trial.

 About the Author

-Philip Gallagher, Content Writer at Good e-Learning, graduated from the London School of Economics with a BA in History.
+Philip Gallagher, Content Writer, graduated from the London School of Economics with a BA in History.
 Philip is a tireless enemy of cliched corporate jargon.
 He believes that marketing content should be clear, concise, and relevant to readers.
 In his spare time, Philip enjoys watching movies, gaming, and writing with friends.